Greek Salad with Homemade Dressing

 - 1/3 cup extra virgin olive oil

-- 2 tbsp. minced fresh dill
+- 2 Tablespoons minced fresh dill

-- 1 tsp. dried organo
+- 1 teaspoon dried oregano

-- 1/2 tsp. salt
+- 1/2 teaspoon salt

-- freshly ground black pepper, to taste
+- freshly ground black pepper to taste

-For the salad:
+For the Salad:

-- 1-2 handfuls cherry tomatoes, halved
+- 1-2 cups cherry tomatoes halved

-- To make the dressing, combine all ingredients in a small bowl or jar with a tightly fitting lid, and shake well to combine.
+- To make the dressing, combine all ingredients in a small bowl or jar with a tightly fitting lid, and whisk or shake well to combine.
 (This can be done in advance and stored in the fridge for at least a week.
 Simply give the dressing another strong shake before adding it to the salad.)